Ireland’s historic day

 © 2018 Alline Cormier

-Horror movies offer little to interest me, but What Lies Beneath (2000) is unusual in many respects.
-For starters it is full of solidarity between women, and no women are shown being murdered.
-Just those two things make it refreshing.
+Horror movies typically have little to offer female viewers.
+What Lies Beneath (2000) stands apart.
+It is unusual in many respects.
+For starters it is full of solidarity between women, something rarely seen in the genre.
+Also, no women are shown being murdered, something exceptionally rare in the genre.
+Just those two things put it well ahead of most horror movies in terms of what it has to offer female viewers.
 It also passes the Bechdel test (a test that serves as an indicator of the active presence of women in movies) in an early scene.
-Most interesting though is likely the plot, which revolves around a murdered woman who is given the chance to come back from the dead to seek justice (i.e. to be avenged) and who is aided by the woman whose husband she was having an affair with.
-However, it is more than all that that makes it enjoyable.
-The lead female, Michelle Pfeiffer, has a good relationship with three other women, including her daughter, and she appears in several scenes with other women, talking about things other than men.
+Most interesting though is likely the plot, which revolves around a murdered woman who is given the chance to come back from the dead to seek justice (i.e. to be avenged) and who is assisted by her 'rival' (the woman whose husband she was having an affair with).
+There are other things that make it enjoyable.
+The protagonist, Michelle Pfeiffer, has a good relationship with three other women, including her daughter, and she appears in several scenes with other women, talking about things besides men.
 She also shows a lot of courage in several scenes, in spite of her lack of confidence.
-The ending, too, is enjoyable—something I can rarely say of a horror movie—and the filmmakers use the last shot to show more solidarity between women.
-As far as horror movies go I do not know of any that have more to offer women.
-One wonders how much this has to do with the story being co-authored by a man and a woman (Sarah Kernochan).
-There are a few other things that make What Lies Beneath enjoyable, but I'm saving those for my book—I have to save some surprises.
+The ending, too, is enjoyable for women—something that can rarely be said of a horror movie—and the filmmakers use the last shot to show more solidarity between women.
+In the horror genre I do not know of any that have more to offer female viewers.
+This likely has much to do with the story being co-authored by a man and a woman (Sarah Kernochan).
+There are a few other things that make What Lies Beneath enjoyable, but I'm saving those for my book.
+Next time you're in the mood for horror don't waste your time with Halloween (1978), Carrie (1976), Rosemary's Baby (1968), Psycho (1960) or other classics of the genre.
+They have little to nothing to offer women, except of course more material for their nightmares.

 © 2018 Alline Cormier

 When I opened a file for Jason Bourne (2016) I was mildly surprised to see that Julia Stiles would be in it, given that her Hollywood star has faded somewhat, and there are plenty of younger actresses who are much more popular.
 Then I began analysing the movie, and it quickly became apparent that she would be killed off.
 This was much less surprising.
 Stiles was 35 years old in 2016, and the lead female in Jason Bourne is Alicia Vikander, who was then 28 years old.
 A seven-year age difference may not seem significant, but for actresses it is.
-As most people know, their shelf life is very short.
-Moreover, the filmmakers behind the Bourne franchise are hardly progressive when it comes to women: at least three Bourne movies have failed the Bechdel test.
+Their shelf life is still very short.
+Moreover, the filmmakers behind the Bourne franchise are hardly progressive when it comes to women: at least three Bourne movies fail the Bechdel test.
 The Bourne Identity (2002) fails because no two named female characters ever speak.
-The Bourne Ultimatum (2007) fails because the only time two named female characters speak it is about a male.
+The Bourne Ultimatum (2007) fails because the only time two named female characters speak they talk about a male.
 Jason Bourne (2016) represents a step backwards because no two named female characters even speak.
-The only time two women speak face to face is when Vikander checks into her hotel, and she speaks very briefly to the female receptionist.
+The only time two women speak face to face is when Vikander checks into her hotel, and she talks very briefly to the female receptionist.

 Jason Bourne (2016) is a two-hour movie.
 Apparently two hours is insufficient to fit in a scene where two named female characters exchange a few words.
-The filmmakers did however decide to include a car chase that was so long I felt older by the end of it.
+It was long enough to include an interminable car chase though.
 Filmmaking is about making choices.
-Unfortunately, the filmmakers behind the Bourne franchise keep making regressive ones.
-Furthermore, if it does not strike you as odd that no two women ever speak in a movie ask yourself how many movies you have seen in which no two men ever speak.
+Unfortunately, the filmmakers behind this franchise keep making regressive ones.
+If it does not strike you as odd that no two women ever speak in a movie ask yourself this: how many movies can you name in which no two men ever speak?

 © 2018 Alline Cormier

-I have added Sherlock Holmes (2009), the one starring Robert Downey Jr. and Jude Law, to the 425+ movies analysed for my upcoming 700-page book on the sexualization of women in media.
+I have included Sherlock Holmes (2009), the one starring Robert Downey Jr. and Jude Law, to my film guide for women.
 It also stars Rachel McAdams as Irene Adler and Kelly Reilly as Mary Morstan.
 Mrs. Hudson is played by Geraldine James.
 Given the presence of three women in Holmes and Watson's lives it was reasonable to hope that two of them might share a scene and say something to each other.
 They do not.
 No two women ever speak in this Guy Ritchie directed movie that runs just over two hours.
-So it fails the Bechdel test--a test that serves as an indicator of the active presence of women in movies--like so many other mainstream movies.
+So it fails the Bechdel test--a test that serves as an indicator of the active presence of women in movies--like so many other feature films.
 If it does not strike you as odd that no two women ever speak in a two-hour movie ask yourself this: how many movies can you name in which no two men ever speak?

 © 2018 Alline Cormier

-Women's lack of voice in Forrest Gump did not stop it from winning the Oscar for best picture that year.
-Just like women's lack of voice in Braveheart (1995) and The Lord of the Rings: The Return of the King (2003), among others, did not stop them from winning the Oscar for best picture.
-In Braveheart women speak in a few scenes but never about something besides a man so it fails the Bechdel test (a test that serves as an indicator of the active presence of women in movies).
+Women's lack of voice in feature films does not stop them from winning the Oscar for best picture.
+There are numerous examples of feature films that fail the Bechdel test (a test that serves as an indicator of the active presence of women in movies) winning this coveted prize (e.g. Braveheart, 1995, The Lord of the Rings: The Return of the King, 2003).
+In Braveheart women speak in a few scenes but never about something besides a man so it fails the Bechdel test on the second criterion.
 In The Lord of the Rings: The Return of the King no two women ever speak so it, too, fails the test.
-The Academy of Motion Picture Arts and Sciences (AMPAS) likely uses criteria to determine the winner of the best picture but women's voice and presence doesn't appear to be one of them.
+The Academy of Motion Picture Arts and Sciences (AMPAS) likely uses criteria to determine the winner of the best picture but women's voice and presence does not appear to be one of them.
 In both Braveheart and The Lord of the Rings: The Return of the King the two lead females are love interests.
-Apparently, it is enough for AMPAS to have women be the object of men's attention.
+Apparently, it is enough for AMPAS to have women play the objects of men's attention.
 Having them speak--especially to each other--is rather secondary.

 © 2018 Alline Cormier